Metocean

 Objectives

-Offshore facilities and infrastructure need to withstand the forces of winds, waves and ocean currents over the 30-40 year life span of a producing field.
+Offshore facilities and operated facility or critical infrastructure need to withstand the forces of winds, waves and ocean currents over the 30-40 year life span of a producing field.
 That is why offshore structures and infrastructure design, construction, operation, maintenance and decommissioning are critically dependent on a thorough understanding of all the forces that prevail in the marine environment.

 IOGP’s Metocean Committee encourages a better understanding of the value of applied oceanography and meteorology both within and outside the industry.
 It promotes use of sound metocean techniques in offshore and onshore structure design and operations.
 When appropriate, the Committee also builds industry consensus on relevant issues.